Napa Valley AVA: Modern era

 Following Prohibition, Beringer Vineyards invited attendees of the Golden Gate International Exposition to visit the winery using promotional maps printed with the phrase "All roads lead to Beringer" in 1939.
 The winery also invited Hollywood stars, including Clark Gable, Charles Laughton, and Carole Lombard to visit.
-These early promotions are considered to be the birth of wine-based tourism that is now a large part of the economy of Napa Valley today.
+These early promotions are considered to be the birth of wine-based tourism that became a major part of the Napa Valley economy.

 Brother Timothy of Christian Brothers winery was also instrumental in establishing the modern wine industry in Napa.
 After an earlier career as a teacher, he transferred to the order's Mont La Salle, located on Mount Veeder in the Mayacamas Mountains northwest of Napa in 1935 to become the wine chemist for the order's expanding wine operations.
 Christian Brothers had grown grapes and made sacramental wine in Benicia, California during Prohibition, but decided to branch out into commercial production of wine and brandy after the Repeal of Prohibition.
 The science teacher was a fast learner and soon established Christian Brothers as one of the leading brands in the state's budding wine industry.
 Brother Timothy's smiling face in advertisements and promotional materials became one of the most familiar images for wine consumers across the country.
 Following the Second World War, the wine industry in Napa began to thrive again.